kni-labs/kni-scss/readme.md

 #### setType()

 Use this for full Responsive Type automation.
-Great for headers or larger type.

 ```scss
 h1 {